2017 San FranciscoWorkshop

 Ideally workshop papers should be roughly 8,000-9,000 words in length and delivered to the workshop coordinator in single-spaced PDF format by the deadline of 1 August 2017.

-There will also be a limited number of $200 travel awards available for graduate students, women, and international participants who are accepted to present papers in the program.
+There will also be a limited number of hotel and travel awards and priority will be given to graduate students, women, and international participants who are accepted to present papers in the program.
+Apply when registering and you will be notified of awards granted.

 All papers will be reviewed for possible publication after the event.
 Colleagues are also welcome to volunteer their services as chairs and discussants.
 As well as thematic panels of papers, there will also be special roundtables and interactive break-out workgroups.